 All prices are subject to modification by the Board of Trustees for Arkansas State University.
-The Arkansas State University System Faculty and Staff tuition waiver or the Silver Scholars discount benefit do not apply for any degrees offered through the Academic Partnerships initiative.
+The university reserves the right to change the cost of tuition and fees at any time if such action is deemed necessary.
+The Arkansas State University System Faculty and Staff tuition waiver does not apply for any degrees offered through the Large Scale Distance Education initiative.